raebann/portfolio-jekyll-theme/README.md

 The colours defined in `_data/layout.yml` need to conform to contrast requirements.
 Users with low vision (and also everyone else tbh) have trouble reading text when the contrast between the foreground and background are too low.

 The WCAG mandates specific thresholds for different font sizes, so it's easiest to use [a tool like this](https://accessible-colors.com/) to check your chosen colours.
-For reference, at time of writing, the font size of your body text is 16px, and your headers range from 24px to 30px.
+For reference, at time of writing, the font size of your body text is 16 pixels, your headers range from 18 to 30 pixels, and your menus are 24 pixels.

 ### Descriptive Text